Space travel under constant acceleration: Constant thrust versus constant acceleration

-Constant-thrust and constant-acceleration trajectories both involve a spacecraft firing its engine continually.
+Constant-thrust and constant-acceleration trajectories both involve a spacecraft firing its engine continuously.
 In a constant-thrust trajectory, the vehicle's acceleration increases during thrusting period, since the use of fuel decreases the vehicle mass.
 If, instead of constant thrust, the vehicle has constant acceleration, the engine thrust decreases during the journey.

 The spacecraft must flip its orientation halfway through the journey and decelerate the rest of the way, if it is required to rendezvous with its destination (as opposed to a flyby).

 Interstellar travel

-A spaceship using significant constant acceleration will approach the speed of light over interstellar distances, so special relativity effects including time dilation (the difference in time flow between ship time and local time) become important.
+A spaceship using significant constant acceleration will approach the speed of light over interstellar distances, so special relativity effects including time dilation become important.

 Expressions for covered distance and elapsed time

 The distance traveled, under constant proper acceleration, from the point of view of Earth as a function of the traveler's time is expressed by the coordinate distance x as a function of proper time τ at constant proper acceleration a.
 It is given by:

 where c is the speed of light.

 Under the same circumstances, the time elapsed on Earth (the coordinate time) as a function of the traveler's time is given by: